prk-2023/rust_tutorials/2025/packages-crates-modules/Readme.md

 1. Packages: A Cargo feature that lets you build, test and share crates.

+    Package is a bundle of rust code.
+It can contain :
+    - 0 or 1 *library crates*
+    - 0 or more *binary crates*

+    It always has a Cargo.toml file

+    Package can be thought of as a Project of App folder.

+    ```bash
+    $ cargo new my_project
+    my_project/
+    ├── Cargo.toml     # This is the package manifest
+    └── src/
+        └── main.rs    # This is the binary crate entry point
+    ```

 2. Crates: A tree of modules that produces a library or executable

+    Crates are compilation unit, there are 2 types:

+    - Binary Crate: Has a `main` function and produces an executable.

+    - library Crate: Has no `main` function, provides functionality to be re-used.

+    Think of crate as a deliverable what Cargo builds.

+    > Every package contains at leat one crate.

 3. Modules and use: let you control the organization, scope and privacy of paths.

+    Module is used to organize code within a *crate*.

+    You create module using
+    ```rust

+        mod my_module;

+    ```
+    Or-Inline using:
+    ```rust
+    mod math {
+        pub fn add(a: i32, b: i32) -> i32 {
+            a + b
+        }
+    }
+    ```

+    - Modules help in organizing large Codebase.
+    - Controlling visibility with `pub`.
+    - Creating reusable, testable components

 4. Paths: A way of naming an item, such as a struct, function, or module.

+    Path lets you reference items ( functions, struct, enums...) in modules.
+    * `::` is the path seperator ( like `/` in filesystem )
+    * Absolute path: Starts from the Crate root.
+    * Relative path: Starts from the current module.

+    ex:
+    `crate::utils::math::add()`
+    or
+    `self::math::add()`

 ### Why Modules matter: